Volunteer Doula Program

 “Doula” is Greek for “to mother the mother.”
 A labor doula is a woman who provides continuous labor support during childbirth and helps expectant parents have healthier, easier births.
 She assists the mother and her partner with emotional and physical needs, making the experience as comfortable and memorable as possible.
 A doula is trained in massage, pressure point relief, positioning, and birthing balls.
 She also uses music, aromatherapy, relaxation, and visualization.

 Postpartum doulas help parents in the first days after delivering a new baby to help them transition and adjust to having a newborn.
 They help parents with items like infant feeding, emotional and physical recovery from birth, mother-baby bonding, infant soothing and basic newborn care during their postpartum stay at Brookings Health System.

 To qualify as a volunteer, a doula must complete a Doulas of North America (DONA) training course or its equivalent.
 While certification is not required, volunteers must commit to one 24-hour shift per month.

-Parents to be who would like to use doula services during labor, delivery, recovery and postpartum process at no cost to them may contact (605) 696-9000 ext.
-7070 for more information.
+Parents to be who would like to use doula services during labor, delivery, recovery and postpartum process at no cost may contact (605) 696-9000 ext.
+8052 for more information.

-In addition, Brookings Health System offers childbirth preparation classes, breastfeeding classes and tours of the newly remodeled New Beginnings Birth Center.
+In addition, Brookings Health System offers childbirth preparation classes, breastfeeding classes and tours of New Beginnings Birth Center.
 Contact (605) 696-9000 ext.
-7070 for information on these OB services.
+8052 for information on these OB services.